Care home residents and staff to be given access to Covid-19 testing

 Currently, only the first five symptomatic residents in a care home setting are tested to provide confirmation of whether there is an outbreak.

-But now, as well as current residents and staff who need testing, all patients discharged from hospital to a care home will be tested following reports that this is not happening.
+But as capacity increases, as well as current residents and staff who need testing, all patients discharged from hospital to a care home will be tested following reports this is not happening.

+Care minister Helen Whately, said on Wednesday more than 1,000 care workers have already been tested for coronavirus and more than 2,000 have been referred for tests.

+She told Sky News: “Over the next few days the Care Quality Commission is going to be phoning up nearly 30,000 care providers in order to identify who they need testing and start lining up people for tests.”

+In a heated exchange with presenter Piers Morgan, Ms Whately said the latest information she had for NHS workers was that 19 had died, which Mr Morgan called “complete and utter nonsense”.

+She added: “The data that has been reported to me of confirmed deaths of health workers is 19.
+We know that also some workers have died who work in social care and, I’ll be straight with you, we don’t have a figure for that.”

-Regarding the lockdown, Sir Keir said on Wednesday that people need to be shown what will happen next.
+Regarding the lockdown, Sir Keir told the programme that people need to be shown what will happen next.

-He told ITV's Good Morning Britain: "It's obvious that the lockdown is going to continue and we are going to support the Government in that.
+He said: “It’s obvious that the lockdown is going to continue and we are going to support the Government in that.

 “But I do think the question therefore is what comes next?